-Section 4 provides information of all data items that are required for the census.
+Section 4 provides information on the child / pupil and section 5 provides information on the child / pupil and the child's placement details.
+These sections contain all the data items that are required for the census.

 Most of the data items collected in the AP census are those which the local authority and the provider would be expected to hold for their own purposes.
 The majority of items should therefore be kept up to date as part of normal business processes.